2009 BNP Paribas Open – Men's singles

 Rafael Nadal defeated Andy Murray in the final, 6–1, 6–2 to win the men's singles tennis title at the 2009 Indian Wells Masters.
+Nadal saved five match points en route to the title, in his fourth-round match against David Nalbandian.

 Novak Djokovic was the defending champion, but lost in the quarterfinals to Andy Roddick.

 Seeds

 All seeds receive a bye into the second round.